robsonoduarte/javaee-cdi/cdi-interceptor/README.md

 CDI Interceptor
 =====================================

-This project show how use the CDI Interceptors
+This project show how use the CDI Interceptors.

+Interecptors are...